São Tomé and Príncipe: Literature

 São Tomé and Príncipe's Portuguese-language literature and poetry is considered some of the richest in Lusophone Africa.
 Other literature from the country has been written in Forro Creole, English and Caué Creole.
 Francisco José Tenreiro is considered one of the country's most influential writers.
-Other notable literary figures include Manuela Margarido, Alda Espirito Santo, Olinda Beja and Conceição Lima.
+Other notable literary figures include Manuela Margarido, Alda Espírito Santo, Olinda Beja and Conceição Lima.